RC Revenge: Reception

 RC Revenge received "average" reviews, while the Pro version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 John Gaudiosi of NextGen said of the original, "Fun for gamers of all ages, this kid-friendly game serves up some serious racing challenges."
 Tom Russo of the same magazine later said that the Pro version was "Not without some merit, but there are far better uses for your new $300 hardware."
 In Japan, where the original game was ported and published by Acclaim Japan on November 9, 2000, followed by the Pro version on June 28, 2001, Famitsu gave it a score of 25 out of 40 for the former, and 22 out of 40 for the latter.

-Note: An USA/EU - (NTSC-U) July 15th, 2002 Version of this game was made and a disc was present, unfortunately this disk never made it into retail due to Acclaim's sad decline throughout the year.
-These copies are extremely rare and the source files and game ROM can be found online for this prototype.
-The version itself is actually faster than the other releases due to them experimenting with "Resource Management" meaning the game had faster load times and ran more smoothly.
+The Freshman of GamePro said, "RC Revenge could have been a bit better, had the control been tighter and the tracks more interesting, but as it is, you're better off playing any of the myriad mascot kart-racers out there.
+In the end, RC Revenge proves that sometimes, vengeance is best not served at all."
+Later, Extreme Ahab said of the Pro version, "In this case, 'RC' stands for 'really crappy.'
+Unless you truly enjoy subpar courses, low-grade weapons, ho-hum racing, and pre-Newtonian physics, you should probably avoid the lifeless RC Revenge Pro."